pixelc-linux/pixelc-kernel-scripts/README.md

 #### Generating a complete unsigned image

 First, you will need to create a single unsigned boot image using your kernel and ramdisk.
-For that, you will use the `build_image.sh` script.
+For that, you will use the `make_image.sh` script.

 ```
-./build_image.sh output/Image.fit path/to/initrd.img
+./make_image.sh output/Image.fit path/to/initrd.img
 ```

 This script uses the Android `mkbootimg` tool.
 If it's not present in `PATH`,